-Customer service may be just one slice of the overall customer experience, but it has a big impact.
+Customer service may be just one slice of the overall customer experience, but it has a big impact on how effectively (or not) your organization is managing customer expectations and facilitating customer success.
 Offering excellent customer support is a mix of digital customer self-service and a robust customer service training plan for your contact center.

-After all, the heart of your contact center is that human touch customers crave.
-This means your care center is in the position of potential profit center, because each customer interaction is an opportunity to improve retention and introduce customers to new features and products that can improve their experience.
-As such, training customer service is of utmost importance when it comes to not just representing your business, but ensuring your agents have the knowledge and tools they need to meet and exceed customer expectations.
+After all, the heart of your contact center is that human touch customers want.
+This means your care center can be a potential growth center, with each customer interaction an opportunity to improve retention and introduce customers to new features and products.
+As such, training customer service representatives (CSRs) is extremely important so that customer service representatives can accurately represent your business.
+It ensures your CSRs have the knowledge, customer service management skills, and tools they need to meet and exceed customer expectations.

-Companies that excel at customer service training often adopt two tools: Knowledge-Centered Service (KCS)®* and AI-powered search to ease the collection and circulation of knowledge.
-But first, let’s get into the nuts and bolts of customer service training.
+Companies that excel at customer service training often adopt two tools: Knowledge-Centered Service (KCS)®* and AI search to ease the collection and circulation of knowledge.
+First, let’s get into the nuts and bolts of customer service training.

 What Is The Purpose of Customer Service Training?

-Customer service training aims to improve customer satisfaction by equipping agents with the critical skill, information, and tools they need to handle customer inquiries effectively.
+Customer service training aims to improve customer satisfaction by equipping agents with the essentials they need to handle customer inquiries, work with difficult customers, and provide overall good support effectively.
 Training focuses on instilling a customer-centric mindset in all team members.

-To this end, a key goal is to help customer service agents understand the importance of their role in the customer experience.
+A key goal of improving customer service skill sets is to help customer service agents understand the importance of their role in the customer experience.

 What Are 8 Must-Have Customer Service Skills?